Absolute measurement of the exchange interaction in an InSb quantum well using Landau-level tunnelling spectroscopy: Experimental Methods

 Devices were fabricated using standard photolithography techniques into six contact hall bars with a nominal distance of 200~$\mu$m between longitudinal contacts and 40~$\mu$m between transverse contacts.
 To form ohmic contacts, a Zn keying layer (around 10 nm) is initially deposited to improve adhesion to the surface followed by a thick Au layer (300 nm).
 These are evaporated while the substrate is heated to $100 \si{\degree}$C to promote diffusion of the metal ions on the surface and minimise Schottky contact formation.
-Shubnikov de-Hass (SdH) measurements were performed to determine the low-temperature carrier concentration $n=3.14\times10^{15}$~m$^{-2}$, and to estimate the broadening of the Landau levels and the $|g^*|$, see supplementary materials.

-In this investigation, a three-terminal differential conductance measurement was carried out on an InSb/InAlSb heterostructure.
-This configuration allows for the measurement of contact resistance of the common contact between the voltage and current probes, thereby providing information about the voltage difference between the quasi-Fermi energy of the 2DEG and the Fermi energy of the metal in the contact.
-A schematic of this measurement can be seen in the inset of \cref{fig:IV}.
+SdH measurements were performed to determine the low-temperature carrier concentration $n=3.14\times10^{15}$~m$^{-2}$, and to estimate the broadening of the Landau levels and the $|g^*|$, see supplementary materials.
+In this investigation, a three-terminal differential conductance measurement was carried out on an InSb/InAlSb heterostructure, see \cref{fig:IV}a.
+The three-terminal geometry isolates tunneling between the 2DEG and the contact by localizing the voltage drop at the common contact.
+A further explanation of this geometry is provided in the Supplementary Materials.
 Using a force bias voltage with a 3~mV modulation, a software lock-in method was used to simultaneously record both the three-terminal differential conductance and I-V measurements of the InSb/InAlSb QW devices in a liquid helium bath at 4 K in fields up to 15~T.